 Websites: You must use different materials for source documentation: Books, Interviews, Newspaper & Magazine Articles, Journals, Speeches, etc.

 You may NOT use only websites for your sources.
 However, take note that electronic versions of newspapers, magazine articles, etc are not considered “websites.”

 Do not cite search engines.
-Ask Jeeves, Yahoo, Google and Wikipedia are not primary or secondary sources.
-They are search engines used to find information online.
+Google is not primary or secondary sources.
+It is a search engines used to find information online.

 Websites dedicated to the NHD project with sample topics and primary source research:

 Due Monday, December 3, 2018.

 (One per group.)
 You do not need to use this form, just make sure that all your information is on your paper.

 Ask yourself these questions as you look at sources:

 1) Is this source primary or secondary?
 Is this source giving you enough information to use in your project?
 Does this source support your thesis?

 2) How are you going to use this source in your project?
 Does the source support your thesis?
 Does the source challenge you to think about the impact of your topic?